alexdar94/Mext-MakeSchool/README.md

 # Mext
-Mext is a messaging app that allows users to use Muji (aka sound clips) just like emoji in text message.
+Mext is a messaging app that allows users to use <b>Muji</b> (aka sound clips) just like emoji in text message.